PSA Annotation: How to Annotate a Civil Registry Document

 Do I need a lawyer to annotate?

 It depends on the type of annotation.
-For court-based annotations (adoption, annulment, Rule 108 corrections), the court usually orders the LCRO to annotate as part of the court decision.
-Your lawyer typically handles the filing of the court order with the LCRO.
-For administrative annotations like legitimation or recognition/acknowledgment, no lawyer is needed — you can file directly at the LCRO on your own.
+For court-based annotations (annulment / declaration of nullity, Rule 108 corrections), the court itself orders the LCRO to annotate, and counsel typically handles the LCRO filing.
+For domestic adoption under RA 11642, the NACC handles the proceeding administratively and transmits the Order of Adoption to the LCRO — no lawyer is required, though many families still use one.
+For administrative annotations such as legitimation or recognition/acknowledgment, you can file directly at the LCRO on your own.

 Can I request annotation at any LCRO?